 - B Vitamins

-Keep reading below to find out how these nutrients benefit health.
+Keep reading below to find out how these nutrients in each mackerel compared to the other.

-Find out which mackerel contained more omega-3 and protein, Atlantic or Spanish, in my article, Atlantic Mackerel vs Spanish Mackerel – Are They The Same?
+Find out which mackerel contained more omega-3 and protein, Atlantic or Spanish Mackerel, in my article.

-The FDA and EPA have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed 14.
+The FDA and EPA have issued warnings and suggestions regarding mercury levels and how often each mackerel should be consumed 7.
 This is especially important for the following:

 - Developing children